 It’s important to keep costs in mind as you undertake this process.
 Fixing a sagging floor may cost about $1,000 to $10,000, with the average hourly rate of about $75 to $125 for the labor.
 The total cost will depend on what’s causing the floor to sag, the flooring type and the total square feet of floor affected, however.

 Is a Sagging Floor Dangerous?

 Sagging floors pose several hazards for you and your family.
-Uneven floors could be a cause of trips, falls, and injuries.
+Uneven floors in old house could cause trips, falls, and injuries and can also indicate structural issues with the foundation or supports of your home.
 It could also provide a conducive environment for mold and bacteria to grow, eventually affecting your health.

 Talk to the Experts About Sagging Floors

-If you question how to fix a sagging floor, what might be causing yours, and whether there’s reason for alarm, contact the experts at LUX Foundation Solutions.
+If you have questions on how to fix a sagging floor, what might be causing yours, and whether there’s a reason for alarm, contact the experts at LUX Foundation Solutions.

-Our team is your local source of foundation repair for your home or business needs, and we’ve been serving Northern Virginia, Shenandoah Valley, the Central Virginia areas, and the surrounding locales for years.
-We combine innovative, cost-effective solutions to deliver tailormade services to our clients.
+Our team is your local source of foundation repair for your home or business needs.
+We’ve been serving Northern Virginia, Shenandoah Valley, the Central Virginia areas, and the surrounding locales for years.
+We combine innovative, cost-effective solutions to deliver tailor-made services to our clients.
 Contact us today to learn more.